Tejaaswini28499/Training-Devops/Linux Commands /Groups.md

 ## Group Management Commands:
 ```
-groupadd groupname: Adds a new group.
+groupadd groupname: Adds/Create a new group.
 groupdel groupname: Deletes a group.
 gpasswd: Administers group membership and passwords.
 usermod -aG groupname username: Adds a user to a secondary group.